Peer Effects in Consideration and Preferences: The Model

-\item $\operatorname{R}_{a}\left( v \mid (\mathbf{0})_{v}^{1},\mathcal{C}\right)-\operatorname{R}_{a}\left( v \mid \mathbf{0},\mathcal{C}\right)\neq 0$ and its sign does not depend on $\mathcal{C}$. \end{enumerate} \end{assumption}
+\item $\operatorname{R}_{a}\left( v \mid \mathbf{0}_{v}^{1},\mathcal{C}\right)-\operatorname{R}_{a}\left( v \mid \mathbf{0},\mathcal{C}\right)\neq 0$, and its sign does not depend on $\mathcal{C}$. \end{enumerate} \end{assumption}

-Assumption~\ref{ass: A2}(i) requires each alternative to be picked with a positive probability at least in one consideration set that is observed with a positive probability.
+Assumption~\ref{ass: A2}(i) requires each alternative to be picked with a positive probability at least in one consideration set that can be realized.
 Together with Assumption~\ref{ass: A1}(i), it implies that every alternative can be picked with a positive probability.
 This assumption allows for both random and deterministic choice rules.
 Assumption~\ref{ass: A2}(ii) states that the choice rule depends on the number (but not the identity) of preference peers that selected each of the alternatives in the consideration set.
-Assumption~\ref{ass: A2}(iii) assumes that the change in the probability of selecting a given alternative due to an additional peer selecting it is either positive or negative for all consideration sets that contain the alternative.
+Assumption~\ref{ass: A2}(iii) assumes that the change in the probability of selecting a given alternative due to an additional preference peer selecting this alternative is either positive or negative for all consideration sets that contain the alternative.
 The effect is required to be strict only around the origin, that is, when all other peers select the default.
-As in Assumption~\ref{ass: A1}(iii), the direction of the peer effect in preferences does not need to be known and can be different for different agents and alternatives since.
-Indeed, the signs of all these effects can be recovered from the data. {\value{example}} {\value{eg2}} \begin{example}[continued] Suppose that the mean utility of Agent $a$ from alternative $v$ given the consideration set $\mathcal{C}$, $u_{a,v,\mathcal{C}}$, is such that
+It rules out that the different changes induced by a preference peer changing her option cancel out.
+Though this condition can be relaxed, as written, it is easy to interpret and is weaker than assuming either positive or negative peer effects in preferences ---as in many existing models.
+As in Assumption~\ref{ass: A1}(iii), the direction of the peer effect in preferences does not need to be known and can be different for different agents and alternatives. {\value{example}} {\value{eg2}} \begin{example}[continued] Suppose that the mean utility of Agent $1$ from alternative $v$ given consideration set $\mathcal{C}$ is $u_{1,v,\mathcal{C}}\left(\mathbf{y},\left\{3\right\}\right)= \bar{u}_{1,v,\mathcal{C}}\left(\operatorname{NR}^v_1\left(\mathbf{y}\right)\right) $ with $\operatorname{NR}_{1}^{v}\left(\mathbf{y}\right) = \Char{y_3 = v}.$ Thus, given that only Agent $3$ affects the preferences of Agent $1$, the choice rule is expressed as